dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 Just like the file endpoints, the id parameter used in the endpoints above can be found on an entry's public page; underneath the Info tab, look for the bolded words **TRS**.

-To verify a checksum as reported by the Dockstore API matches what you download from the Docker repository first find the checksum and image path and registry using one of the above methods for the image you would like to verify.
-Then download the image using the
-Docker CLI client.
+To verify a checksum as reported by the Dockstore API matches what you download from the Docker registry first find the checksum and image path using one of the above methods for the image you would like to verify.
+Then download the image using the Docker CLI client.

 ::